rails/rails/guides/source/action_mailbox_basics.md

 Action Mailbox routes incoming emails to controller-like mailboxes for processing in Rails.
-It ships with ingresses for Amazon SES, Mailgun, Mandrill, and SendGrid.
+It ships with ingresses for Amazon SES, Mailgun, Mandrill, Postmark, and SendGrid.
 You can also handle inbound mails directly via the built-in Postfix ingress.

 The inbound emails are turned into `InboundEmail` records using Active Record and feature lifecycle tracking, storage of the original email on cloud storage